MicrosoftDocs/azure-management-docs/articles/azure-arc/multicloud-connector/connect-to-aws.md

       1. **EC2SSMIAMRoleAutoAssignment**: Specifies whether IAM roles used for SSM tasks are automatically assigned to EC2 instances.
 By default this is set to *true* and all EC2 discovered will have the IAM role assigned.
 If you set this to *false,* you must to manually assign the IAM role to the EC2 instances that you want onboarded to Arc.

-      1. **EC2SSMIAMRoleAutoAssignmentSchedule**: Specifies whether the EC2 IAM Role used for SSM tasks should be auto-assigned periodically.
+      1. **EC2SSMIAMRoleAutoAssignmentSchedule**: Specifies whether the EC2 IAM Role used for SSM tasks should be autoassigned periodically.
 By default, this is set to *enable,* meaning that any future EC2 machine discovered will have the IAM role automatically assigned.
 If you set this to *disable,* you must manually assign the IAM role to any newly deployed EC2 instance that you want onboarded to Arc.

-      1. **EC2SSMIAMRoleAutoAssignmentScheduleInterval**:  Specifies the periodic interval for auto-assignment of the EC2 IAM Role used for SSM tasks (such as, 15 minutes, 6 hours, or 1 day).
+      1. **EC2SSMIAMRoleAutoAssignmentScheduleInterval**:  Specifies the periodic interval for autoassignment of the EC2 IAM Role used for SSM tasks (such as, 15 minutes, 6 hours, or 1 day).
 If you set the **EC2SSMIAMRoleAutoAssignment** to *true* and **EC2SSMIAMRoleAutoAssignmentSchedule** to *enable*, you can choose how often you want to scan for new EC2 instances to be assigned the IAM role.
 By default, this is *1 day*.

       1. **EC2SSMIAMRolePolicyUpdateAllowed**: Specifies whether existing EC2 IAM roles used for SSM tasks are allowed to update with required permissions policies if they are missing.
 By default, this is set to *true*.
 If you choose to set to *false*, you must manually add this IAM role permission to the EC2 instance.